Tanja Säily

 My research interests include corpus linguistics, digital humanities, historical sociolinguistics, and the concept of productivity in linguistics.
 In addition to productivity, I am interested in the social embedding of language variation and change in general, including gendered styles in the history of English as well as extralinguistic factors influencing language change.
 My overarching aim is to develop new ways of understanding language variation and change, often in collaboration with experts from other fields such as history and computer science.
 I am a member of the Research Unit for Variation, Contacts and Change in English (VARIENG) and the Helsinki Computational History Group (COMHIS), and a co-compiler of the Corpora of Early English Correspondence (CEEC).

-I am currently working on the project Historical Sociolinguistics Meets Construction Grammar: The Case of Productivity in English (funded by the Research Council of Finland in 2020–2023).
-Together with Mikko Tolonen, I lead the project Rise of Commercial Society and Eighteenth-Century Publishing (funded by the Research Council of Finland in 2020–2024).
+I am currently piloting AI methods for corpus development in the University of Helsinki funded project New Methods for Developing Diverse Corpora (2025–).
+My recent projects include Historical Sociolinguistics Meets Construction Grammar: The Case of Productivity in English (funded by the Research Council of Finland in 2020–2023) and Rise of Commercial Society and Eighteenth-Century Publishing (joint project with Mikko Tolonen, funded by the Research Council of Finland in 2020–2024); our research into these topics continues.

 Historical Sociolinguistics Meets Construction Grammar: